AshwinBansal28/DigitalClock/README.md

-# DigitalClock
+# digitalclock
-A simple application of HTML and CSS
+Here's a demo to how a digital clock is made using simple HTML,CSS and Javascrit.